John Lewis Broadband features

-With a long tradition as one of the UK’s best-loved retailers, John Lewis announced it was entering the broadband market in April 2012.
+With a long tradition as one of the UK’s best-loved retailers, John Lewis announced its entry into the broadband market in April 2012.

-Named Britain’s favourite electricals retailer of 2012, the move is aimed at building on its long-held position of trust in the consumer electronics sector by selling broadband alongside gadgets and computers at the point of sale.
+Named Britain’s favourite electricals retailer of 2012, the move into this sector has seen John Lewis build on its long-held position of trust in the consumer electronics sector by selling broadband alongside gadgets and computers at the point of sale.

 - Customer service